Last updated on July 17th, 2021

-Fast forward a few years, and I decided to move to Balangan Beach.
-When I arrived, I hardly recognized the place!
+Fast forward a few years and I decided to stay in Uluwatu – I had my eyes on Balangan Beach but when I arrived, I hardly recognized the place!
 I went on a mission to find this same orphanage that I so fondly remembered from my initial visit.

 After driving for quite some time, I realized that the villa I was staying in was right opposite the orphanage, and the tar road I was driving on, was the exact same gravel and muddy path my scooter had broken down 2 years before.

 And whilst the area around Balangan Beach is developing (much like the rest of Bali), it still has that authentic touch and isn’t overrun with tourists – yet.
 Hence I still conder it a hidden gem in Bali!